-INCOME (Total household income (gross and disposable))
+INCOME (Total household income (gross and disposable)) Cross-sectional and longitudinal Reference period: income reference period Unit: household Mode of collection: constructed

-V Values
+V alues

--100.00000 - 100.00000 factor
+-100. .00000 - 100.00000 factor

-F Flags
+F lags

 1 filled

 -1 missing

 Factor by which it is necessary to multiply the total gross income, the total disposable income or the total disposable income before social transfers to compensate the non-response in individual questionnaires.
 It is necessary to correct the effect of non-responding individuals within a household otherwise, income of individuals not interviewed is not added up into the total household income.